keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/index.md

 # CRD Reference

-Explore the manifest files crucial for customizing Keptn—Custom Resource Definitions (CRDs) that play a pivotal role in defining the behavior of Keptn resources.
+Explore the manifest files crucial for customizing Keptn Custom Resource Definitions (CRDs) that you need to define the behavior of Keptn.